-1) Find Out How Visitors Find Your Site
+1) Find Out How Visitors Find Your Real Estate Website

-Google Analytics allows you to find out from which web source and, of course, geographical regions visitors come to your site.
+Google Analytics allows you to find out from which web source and geographical region visitors come to your site.

 Knowing the geographical regions of your visitors can inspire you for particular marketing campaigns and goals in the respective areas.

-Additionally, it helps you to find out if there is growth potential in specific areas.
+Additionally, it helps you determine if there is growth potential in specific areas.

-You can then also find out other sources of your website traffic, such as which visitors come from which organic search results, paid marketing campaigns or which ones came directly (usually a hint of certain brand awareness).
+You can also find other website traffic sources, such as visitors from specific organic search results, paid marketing campaigns, or direct visitors.

-This can be compared with other geographic regions, and you can find out if you should start to focus your campaigns on certain geographic areas and exclude others.
+This can be compared with other geographic regions, and you can find out if you should start to focus your campaigns on some geographic areas and exclude others.

-As you can see, the combination of possibilities are almost endless, and many benefits from one category overlap others.
+As you can see, the combination of possibilities is almost endless, and many benefits from one category overlap with others.

-If you don’t know how your different pages, including your content, such as different blog articles, and landing pages, such as property listing pages, single property listing pages, or sales pages are doing, you are flying blindly and won’t know what you need to optimize and how.
+Suppose you don’t know how your different pages, such as blog articles, landing pages, single property listing pages, or sales pages, are doing.
+In that case, you are flying blindly and won’t know what you need to optimize.

-So with Google Analytics, you can check how many traffic certain pages receive, how long visitors stay on them, how well certain pages perform on social media, and if they lead to conversions.
+So with Google Analytics, you can check how much traffic certain pages receive, how long visitors stay on them, how well certain pages perform on social media, and if they lead to conversions.